 Welcome to the Queen Mary Computer Vision Laboratory homepage

-The Queen Mary Computer Vision Group has been conducting world-leading research in computer vision and machine learning for over 20 years, and is internationally renowned for its work on video behaviour and action recognition, person re-identification, multi-camera tracking, and face analysis.
+The Queen Mary Computer Vision Group has been conducting world-leading research in computer vision and machine learning for almost 30 years, and is internationally renowned for its work on video behaviour and action recognition, person re-identification, multi-camera tracking, and face analysis.

 For over two decades, the Queen Mary Computer Vision Group has been funded by government research agencies including the UK SERC, MRC, EPSRC, BBSRC, DTI, MOD, DSTL, the Home Office, the Royal Society, the Welcome Trust; the European Union ESPRIT II, RACE, ACTS, HCM Networks, FP5 IST, FP7 ICT, FP7 ERC, FP7 SEC, FP7 Transport, H2020; the US DOD; and industrial partners including BAE Systems, BAA, BT Labs, BBC R&D, Safehouse International, Vision Semantics, Seequestor, and QinetiQ.